 Journalists who have published their work in Latin American or Caribbean news outlets can compete.

-Instituto Prensa y Sociedad and Transparency International organize the Latin American Investigative Journalism Award.
+Instituto Prensa y Sociedad and Transparency International, with the support of Organization of American State (OAS) and Open Society, organize the Latin American Investigative Journalism Award.
 The award's purpose is to encourage greater transparency in government, business and media.

 The first place winner will receive US$10,000, and the second and third places, US$5,000.
-Authors of the best investigative reports will also be invited to the Latin American Investigative Journalism Conference (COLPIN 2017) in November in Buenos Aires.
+Authors of the best investigative reports will also be invited to the Latin American Investigative Journalism Conference (COLPIN 2018) in November in Bogotá, Colombia.